 There is no waiting period in Georgia, so you will receive your license at the time you apply.
 If one or both applicants are residents of Georgia, they can obtain a marriage license in any Georgia county.
 If neither are residents, then they must obtain their license in the county where they intend to have the ceremony performed.

 Requirements for Securing a Marriage License

 Applicants must be at least 18 years old to apply without parental consent.
-16 and 17-year-olds may apply with parental consent; both parents or your custodial parent must sign for you if you are underage.
+17-year-olds may apply with parental consent; both parents or your custodial parent must sign for you if you are underage.
 Parents must accompany the minor applying for the marriage license and must have proper identification, such as a valid driver's license.

 All applicants must present valid identification.
 This can be a driver's license, a certified copy of a birth certificate, a military I.D., a passport, or a state-issued I.D. card.
 Not acceptable are social security cards, insurance cards, credit cards, work or school I.D. cards.
 If either applicant has been divorced, be sure to bring a certified copy of your most recent Judgment and Decree with the judge's signature on the order along with you when applying for your marriage license.

 Both the bride and the groom must be present at the same time in order to apply for the marriage license, and must pay a fee of $66.

 Marriage license are issued Monday through Friday between the hours from 8 a.m. to 4:30 p.m. (except holidays) in the Chatham County Probate Court (133 Montgomery St., Room 509).

 Direct any additional questions about obtaining a marriage license to the Chatham County Probate Court at 912.652.7277.
 You can also download an application for a marriage certificate at the Probate Court's website.